critterandguitari/Kaleidoloop-Manual/manual.md

 If a larger partition for audio recordings is desired, you may use a larger microSD card as long as it is first flashed with the operating system.
 Kaleidoloop will detect the remaining space upon its first boot up.
 The remaining space will become the new audio recording partition.

-### USB 2.0 Jack
+### USB-A Jack

-There is a USB 2.0 jack on the rear next to the microSD card slot.
-This jack does not have a specific purpose at the time of this release.
+There is a USB-A port on the rear next to the microSD card slot.
+This port does not have a specific purpose at the time of this release.
 Stay tuned for future OS updates.

 ## Burning microSD Card Disk Image